0x1eef/myports/freebsd/www/code-server/README.md

 ## Maintainers

 The [build/](build/) subdirectory has its own Makefile.
-It will produce a tarball that includes a fully built code-server.
-This would be done by a maintainer, and the tarball uploaded as a github reelease.
+It will produce a tarball that includes a full code-server release.
+This is expected to be done by a maintainer, and the tarball uploaded as a GitHub reelease.

-The port Makefile in the parent directory then only downloads and extracts the contents of the earlier build.
-This process avoids trying to download assets outside the fetch phase - either during build or install, which is typical for NPM projects and something the official FreeBSD ports system does not allow.
+The port Makefile in the parent directory then downloads and extracts the contents of the earlier build.
+This process avoids trying to download assets outside the fetch phase - either during build or install.

 The build process:

     $ cd build/
     $ make clean build
     $ ls work/code-server-X.X.X.tgz

+## Patches

+This port applies a patch that fixes terminal support on FreeBSD.
+And it takes care of setting up ripgrep for fuzzy file search support.